 When I was young, good weather meant it was time to get outdoors!
 This can be as simple as taking a walk around the neighborhood or going to a local park, or as elaborate as a week-long camping trip.
 If you’re a family that loves to camp, grab your gear and head to the forest for some relaxation, exploration, and bonding!
 If you do find yourself hitting the trails for break, just be sure to keep safe!

-- Wear long sleeves, pants, and a hat on hikes to protect your skin from sun, foliage, and insects.
+- Wear long sleeves, pants, and a hat to protect your skin from sun, foliage, and insects.

 - Be sure to wear sunblock!
-Even if there’s shade out in the woods, you can still get burned if you aren’t careful.
+You can still get burned if you aren’t careful.

-- Insect repellant may also be a good idea, and don’t forget a thorough skin check for ticks before bed.
+- Insect repellant may also be a good idea, and don’t forget a thorough skin check for ticks.

 Spring Break may be a time to relax and have fun, but we can still work on some at-home learning!
 Have your students recreate their favorite science experiment, or have them write and act out a play based on what they’re learning in ELA!
 If your student loves music, have them put on a concert, or just sing the songs they’ve been learning as a group.
 Break may be just the chance you need to share and enjoy what your students are learning!